ml-explore/mlx-examples/llms/README.md

 ### Long Prompts and Generations

-MLX LM has some tools to scale efficiently to long prompts and generations:
+`mlx-lm` has some tools to scale efficiently to long prompts and generations:

 - A rotating fixed-size key-value cache.
 - Prompt caching